aschneer/BashBible/aos_public-info/public-docs-231116/index.md

 realtime robotic systems.
 It is meant to serve the same role as [ROS](https://www.ros.org/) in a robotic system (including the fact that, like ROS, it is not actually an Operating System).
 However, the design priorities of AOS are somewhat different from those of both ROS and ROS2.
-See the [Design of AOS](design) for more detail.
+See the [](design.md) for more detail.

 Because AOS was originally developed under the auspices of a [High School Robotics Team](https://frc971.org/), it is still hosted on the corresponding